dobtco/omniauth-ldap/README.md

 This is a fork of https://github.com/intridea/omniauth-ldap The purpose of this fork is to:

-- [ ] Use fork of ruby-net-ldap where the following PR is merged: https://github.com/ruby-ldap/ruby-net-ldap/pull/281
+- [x] Use fork of ruby-net-ldap where the following PR is merged: https://github.com/ruby-ldap/ruby-net-ldap/pull/281
   - In this fork net-ldap is removed from the gemspec
   - To bring in the fixed version of net-ldap, add the following to your applications gemfile, above omniauth-ldap:
   `gem 'net-ldap', git: 'git@github.com:ruby-ldap/ruby-net-ldap.git', ref: '8031bf5df79ec6fb3d7f7d2540f190b08c3c6df9'`
   - upstream tracking https://github.com/intridea/omniauth-ldap/issues/73
+- [x] Add ability to pass tls_options through.
-- [ ] Add setting to force checking server ssl cert (https://github.com/intridea/omniauth-ldap/issues/58)
+  - this lets you force checking server ssl cert, or specify custom cert. (https://github.com/intridea/omniauth-ldap/issues/58)
 - [ ] Fix issue where frozen strings are passed to pyu-ruby-sasl.
 The sasl gem does some in-place operations on config strings, but omniauth-ldap passes in config strings as frozen strings
 - [ ] Add setting to force checking server ssl cert (https://github.com/intridea/omniauth-ldap/issues/58)